wire report

 What happened

-According to The Guardian’s source item, Go big or go home: how The Lost Giants revived the ancient art of goliath-making, Ever fancied creating your own enormous effigy?
+According to The Guardian’s report, Go big or go home: how The Lost Giants revived the ancient art of goliath-making, Ever fancied creating your own enormous effigy?
 One Cornish art collective has reinvigorated the practice – and now they want to draw on the public’s skills, too This New Year’s Eve, environmentalist and author Lisa Schneidau did something she had never done before.
 She welcomed in 2026 with giants.
 “At a certain time of the evening, they started appearing from all over the town.
 Then everyone flooded out of their houses and congregated into a massive procession of giants and lights and drums and music.
 It was absolutely extraordinary.”
 Schneidau’s fairytale experience happened in Lostwithiel, the Cornish home town of the art collective The Lost Giants (TLG), a group of craftspeople and artists reviving the British tradition of making giants and beasties and goliaths.
 The giants she celebrated with were made of wooden frames and cloth, papier-mache and card, but were full of life.
 To app

 Context

 The development sits in VINI’s Culture file for readers following arts, entertainment, fashion, film, music, celebrity, and the business of culture.
 The original report is linked so readers can check the source account, follow later updates, and compare new coverage against the first published record.
-The source item is dated 2026-05-14T10:37:21+00:00.
+The report is dated 2026-05-14T10:37:21+00:00.

 What to watch